millionsnake/millionsnake/README.md

 ## 🧠 Intellectual Pursuits and Perspectives

-While technology forms the core of my professional interests, my curiosity extends into several diverse fields:
+While technology is an important part of my professional interests, my curiosity extends into several fields.
+I believe each one contributes in a unique way to the individual I have become, and I would be glad if you were to take some of your time to read about them:

+- **Gaming and Anime**:

+- **Language Learning**:

 - **Neuropsychology**: I am intrigued by the mechanisms of human cognition, and the interactions between neurobiology and psychological processes.
+I frequently find myself pondering about matters related to psychology and the brain, and even keep a journal to make sure I don't forget about some of my most important thoughts.
+As such, one of my deepest desires is to be able to help those who feel lost by offering them some guidance and hope for a better future.
+As I am right now, it is hard to present myself as an inspiring figure, as I haven't accomplished most of my goals in life yet.
+One day, however, I would feel realized upon finding that I have those who look up to me.

 - **Economic Philosophy**: My interest in economics is not restricted to financial analysis, focusing instead on the philosophical underpinnings of economic systems, human decision-making, and the interactions between individual choice and broader societal structures.

-- **Political and Ethical Framework**: I identify as a libertarian, emphasizing individual liberty and personal responsibility, while simultaneously maintaining a strong alignment with Christian ethical principles that prioritize compassion, personal integrity, and principled living.
+My interest for such things was born from the fact that from a young age I have identified as a libertarian, emphasizing individual liberty and personal responsibility, while simultaneously maintaining a strong alignment with Christian ethical principles that prioritize compassion, personal integrity, and principled living.
+I have also always had a passion for learning about world history and geography, and was always at the top of my class when it came to these subjects, which is something I can say I am a little proud of.

+- **Strategy, Military Hardware, and Logistics**:

 ## 📚 Language Skills

-In addition to programming languages, I am passionate about human languages and the connections they foster across cultures:
-- Fluent: Portuguese and English
-- Intermediate: Japanese and Spanish
-- Currently Learning: French
-- Future Goals: Mastering Mandarin and German.

 For me, language learning is not just about communication, it’s a way to broaden my worldview, and strengthen connections with people from around the globe.

+**Portuguese**: Native.
+As I was born in Brazil, Portuguese is my first language.

+**English**: Fluent.
+From a young age, I have always expressed interest in the language, as it was the language all my favorite TV shows and video games were originally made in.
+By the time I was 11, I would already be speaking English at a reasonably advanced level, in between intermediate and advanced.
+From the time I was 13 up until the time I turned 17 I attended an English school, which polished my skills and allowed me to lose my fear of using the language in public.
+Nowadays, I continue using the language frequently to communicate with my friends from all over the world though the internet.
+My first proficiency exam was the MET, in which I was certified as a C1-level English speaker on the CEFR (Common European Frame of Reference) metric, and my second exam was the TOEFL iBT in which I achieved a score of 109.
+Both exams were taken in 2018.

+**Japanese**:

+**Spanish**:

+**French**:

+**German**:

+**Mandarin Chinese**:

 ## 💖 Support